-In conjunction with the support offered by the money advice and guidance team, the University of Liverpool’s widening participation team is pleased to hear from care leavers who are interested in the opportunity to come to campus for a bespoke individual visit, where you will get to meet current students (and where possible tutors) from your subject area of interest, and have a tailored campus tour.
+In conjunction with the support offered by Student Welfare Advice and Guidance (SWAG), the University of Liverpool’s Widening Participation and Outreach (WPO) team would be pleased to hear from care leavers who are interested in the opportunity to come to campus for a bespoke individual visit, where you will receive information and guidance to support transition to university, meet current students (and where possible tutors) from your subject area of interest, and have a tailored campus tour.

 Support we offer?

 - Pre-application help

 - Guidance for offer holders

 - A web page for care leavers